dvc94ch/cargo-trace/README.md

 triggered and increments the event count.
 After the program terminates, it generates a flamegraph for analysis.

+Also includes a bpf library with a specific focus on building program analysis tools for rust programs.
+Most of the code is very generic so it can be easily adapted for other bpf use cases.
+Supports most probe types supported by [`bpftrace`](https://github.com/iovisor/bpftrace).

+ebpf (extended berkley packet filter) is a virtual machine inside of the kernel.
+While it was originally intended for packet filtering without context switching to user space, these days it can also be used as a swiss army knife for performance analysis.

 ## One-Liners

 The following one-liners demonstrate different capabilities: